Tiffany-Bergett/Data_projects_TripleTen/SuperStore Consult/README.md

 ### Data
 - The data was one Excel spreadsheet file provided by TripleTen
-- ` Superstore.xls`: each row corresponds to one product sold; sheets were LEFT JOIN'd
+- `'Superstore.xls'`: each row corresponds to one product sold; sheets were LEFT JOIN'd
-    - `'orders`: details all fields for each ordered item
+    - `'orders'`: details all fields for each ordered item
     - `'returns'`: details all fields for each returned item

 ### Description: